 These blue plastic plaques will be fixed to shop windows in Penge, very like the window plaques in shops at Crystal Palace and Clockhouse.
 Here is a prototype blue window plaque designed by Dom Richards:

 For example, we understand that Cullens, the ‘family’ grocer, was on the site of Twang guitars for about sixty years.
 We’d also like to commemorate former businesses in Maple Road e.g. the much-missed slightly-Dickensian Maple Textile Shop.
 It’s not going to be easy in some cases and it will all take time.
 A particular difficulty is finding the exact beginning and end dates of individual shop/businesses.
 If you have any information about past businesses and their owners, do let us know.

-At present a team of six comprising of Kate Boyle, Helen Hughes, Glenn Lawence, Paul Mawdesley, Chris O’Shaughnessy, Joel Taylor, and Vanessa Williamson is undertaking careful research into costings, design, past history and display possibilities before samples can be created and shown to interested shop owners.
+At present a team of seven comprising of Kate Boyle, Pete Evans, Helen Hughes, Glenn Lawrence, Paul Mawdesley, Chris O’Shaughnessy, and Vanessa Williamson is undertaking careful research into costings, design, past history and display possibilities before samples can be created and shown to interested shop owners.